Piazza: We'll use the 6.02 piazza forum

 course calendar for the specific dates.

 the due date.
-There will be six
+There will be weekly checkoff interviews

 Completing the interviews is a pre-requisite for passing the

 course.
-A missing interview will result in a failing
+An unexcused missing interview will result in a failing

 After your PSet has been graded, your score and any comments from